Activist Starts a Campaign To Buy and Publish Browsing Histories of Politicians Who Passed Anti-Privacy Law

 I think it will be pretty interesting to see what they can actually end up buying.

-And it might be illegal (Score:2, Interesting)
+And it might be illegal (Score:5, Interesting)

 Just because a company CAN sell something does not mean they will.